Achievable logoAchievable logo

 *While municipal bonds are generally illiquid, municipal bond funds are not.
 Mutual funds are required by law to be redeemed within 7 days of request, while municipal bond closed-end funds and ETFs are typically actively traded in the market.

-Liquidity concerns are not just relegated to older investors.
-Younger investors living on disability, unemployed investors with children, and investors making large purchases within a short time frame (like a home purchase) are examples of investors that should avoid securities with liquidity risk.
-In general, these securities are suitable for investors concerned with short-term liquidity:
+Liquidity concerns aren’t limited to older investors.
+Younger investors living on disability, unemployed investors with children, and investors planning a large purchase in the near term (such as a home purchase) are also examples of investors who may need to avoid securities with liquidity risk.

 Non-financial considerations